 Now to the point of this letter.
 After the conversation Elly and I had, she told the teacher who arranged for her to come and speak to us in the first place, Mrs Train, who later asked me to put into words why this is so important.
 In the first year of coming out, I was bullied, shouted at, doubted and called names (you name it, I got called it) and although the school were good at dealing with the bullies, they weren’t good at preventing people from bullying in the first place, because they don’t make any effort to educate them.

-To whoever reads this letter; please consider adding a class or assembly to the school curriculum and talk to your students about difference.
+To whoever reads this; please consider adding a class or assembly to the school curriculum and talk to your students about difference.
 Don’t just ignore them when they use derogatory language and pretend you can’t hear it.
-As teachers, you can make a huge difference because I KNOW, from experience, that if you talk about LGBT+ and educate everyone in schools, you will help so many young teenagers across the UK feel safer and more involved in their school community.
-LGBT+ discrimination is an issue that needs to resolved now.
+As teachers, you can make a huge difference because I KNOW, from experience, that if you talk about LGBTQIA+ and educate everyone in schools, you will help so many young teenagers across the UK feel safer and more involved in their school community.
+LGBTQIA+ discrimination is an issue that needs to resolved now.